peeriq/cashflow-challenge/README.md

 # Background

-PeerIQ is building out our engineering team and we are seeking exceptional candidates to fill the role of either Full Stack Engineer or Backend Engineer.
+PeerIQ is growing and we are seeking exceptional candidates to build out our engineering team!
 We have created this test as an alternative to traditional coding challenges.
-We believe that artificial problems with no connection to our subject matter or to the types of technical challenges we face day to day at PeerIQ aren't useful in evaluating candidates.
-Instead, we've created this test to let you show off your problem solving skills.
+We believe that artificial problems with no connection to our subject matter given under artificial conditions (no internet access, unrealistic time constraints) aren't useful in evaluating candidates.
+Instead, we've created this test to let you show off your problem solving skills!

 A few things to consider before diving in:

 1. **Completing the challenge will take time.** The test is designed to give us a lot of information we need to know about you!
 Your onsite interview will focus largely on the process and design decisions that you made while completing the challenge.
 2. **There is no requirement on any specific technology used in this challenge.** Use your favorite language or favorite web framework.
 There's no requirement that you use any specific technology to accomplish the challenge!
 3. **Show your work!** Comment your code liberally to indicate your thought process.
 All designs have certain technical advantages and trade offs.
 Make sure you add these as comments in the code to let us know what you're thinking!
+Include readmes and architecture drawings where possible!
 4. **Questions?** This is a complicated challenge and there will inevitably be parts that are unclear or even mistakes in the documentation or resources.
 If you have a comment, question or concern about the challenge and want to let us know,